trilogy-group/ws-eng-unity-assessment/README.md

 ## Submitting your Work
 At the end of this assessment, please submit your work by doing the following:
 * Add the demo video to the root folder of your local clone of the repository,
-* Take one screenshot of your game (showing the three towers) and place it in the root folder of your local clone of the repository
+* Take one screenshot of your game (showing the stacks) and place it in the root folder of your local clone of the repository
 * Run the `./submit.ps1` or `./submit.sh` script provided in this repository.
 The script will create a `zip` file.
 * Briefly check the `zip` file's contents to ensure your code, video, and screenshot are there.
 * Lastly, continue running the script to upload the zip to our servers.

 ## Grading
 Your work will be graded along the following criteria:
 * **Completeness**: The final code should be functional, produce the desired output without significant errors, defects, or limitations, and address all the requirements, with minimal inconsistencies between requirement specifications and outputs (e.g., related to tower structure).
 * **Code Quality**: The code written should be clean, efficient, consistent with the provided code, and adhere to typical game architecture, SOLID coding practices, and Unity best practices.